intershop/devenv-4-iom/doc/02_configuration.md

 ## <a name="reset_config_partially"/>Reset Project Configuration Partially

-If you want to reset the whole configuration, simply create a new one and set the `ID` within the properties file to the old value (see section [Create an New Project Configuration](#create_project_config)).
+If you want to reset the whole configuration, simply create a new one and set the `ID` within the properties file to the old value (see section [Create a New Project Configuration](#create_project_config)).

-To reset only parts of the configuration, just delete the according entries from your configuration.
+To reset only parts of the configuration, just delete the according entries from your properties file.
 Now create a new one, but make sure the old project configuration is used during this process.
 In this case, only the missing/empty properties are filled with default values in the new configuration file.

 Make sure, not to accidentally overwrite project specific values, that are redefined in your personal settings.
 To do so, option --skip-user-config has to be set.